Introduction

 The words uttered before the trial of the service-doers were mostly in the form of instruction, exhortation, reproof, and discipline, and in some places they made use of the old form of address employed in the Age of Grace—using “My sons” for those who followed God in order to make it easier for humanity to draw close to God, or so that humanity might regard their relationship with God to be close.
 In this way, whatever judgment God rendered on mankind’s self-conceit, arrogance, and other corrupt dispositions, man would be able to deal with and accept it in his identity of “son,” without bearing antagonism toward the utterances of “God the Father,” on top of which the promise that “God the Father” made to His “sons” was never in doubt.
 During this period, all humanity enjoyed an existence as free from trouble as that of an infant, and this achieved God’s purpose, which is, when they entered into “adulthood,” He would begin to render judgment on them.
 This also laid the foundation for the work of judging the human race that God formally launches in the Age of Kingdom.
 Because the work of God in this incarnation is chiefly to judge and conquer the whole human race, as soon as man planted his feet firmly on the ground, God forthwith entered into the mode of His work—the work in which He judges man and chastises him.
 Manifestly, all the utterances before the trial of the service-doers were made for the sake of getting through the transition, the true aim being other than what it appeared to be.
 God’s eager intention was that He might, as soon as possible, be able to formally launch His work in the Age of Kingdom.
 By no means did He wish to continue to coax mankind forward by feeding it the sugar-coated tablets; rather, He was eager to see the true countenance of every human being before His judgment seat, and even more eagerly He wished to see the real attitude that the whole of humanity would bear toward Him after losing His grace.
 He wished only to see results, not the process.
 But at that time there was no one who understood God’s eager intention, because the human heart was concerned only with its destination and with its future prospects.
 Small wonder that God’s judgment had been directed, time and time again, at the entire human race.
 It was only when humanity, under God’s guidance, started living the normal life of human beings that God’s attitude toward mankind changed.

 1991 was an unusual year; let us call this year a “golden year.”
 God launched the new work of the Age of Kingdom and directed His utterance at the whole of the human race.
 At the same time, humanity enjoyed unprecedented warmth and, even more, experienced the pain that follows on from God’s unprecedented judgment of man.
 The human race tasted a sweetness hitherto unknown and felt, also hitherto unknown, judgment and abandonment, as if it had gained God, and again as if it had lost God.
 Suffering in possession and suffering in privation—these feelings are known only by those who personally experienced them; they are something that man has neither the ability nor the means to describe.
 Wounds of this kind are what God bestowed on every human being as a form of intangible experience and asset.
 The content of the utterances God made in this year actually falls into two major divisions: The first is where God descended into the world of men to invite humanity to come before His throne as guests; the second is where mankind, having eaten and drunk its fill, was employed by God as service-doers.
 Of course, it goes without saying that the first part is humanity’s dearest and most earnest wish, all the more so since human beings have long been habituated to making the enjoyment of God’s everything into the object of their belief in Him.
 This is why, as soon as God began to give voice to His utterances, humanity was all ready to enter the kingdom and wait there for God to bestow different rewards upon them.
-People in these circumstances simply did not pay the proper price by transforming their dispositions, seeking to satisfy God, showing consideration for God’s will, and so forth.
+People in these circumstances simply did not pay the proper price by transforming their dispositions, seeking to satisfy God, showing consideration for God’s intentions, and so forth.
 At a superficial glance, human beings seemed to be constantly bustling about as they expended themselves and worked for God, during which time they were in fact reckoning, in the secret recesses of their inmost hearts, the next step they should take to win blessings or to reign as kings.
 One could say that, as the human heart was enjoying God, it was at the same time being calculated toward God.
 Humanity in this condition meets with God’s deepest abhorrence and detestation; God’s disposition does not tolerate any human being deceiving or using Him.
 But God’s wisdom is unreachable to any human being.
 It was in the midst of enduring all these sufferings that He spoke the first portion of His utterances.
 How much suffering God endured, and how much care and thought He expended at this time, no human being is capable of imagining.
 The aim of the first portion of these utterances is to expose all the different forms of ugliness that man shows when faced with position and profit, and to expose man’s greed and contemptibility.
 Even though, in speaking, God couches His words in the sincere and earnest tone of a loving mother, the wrath in His inmost heart burns like the noonday sun, as if it is directed against His enemies.
 God is unwilling under any circumstances to speak to a group of people who are lacking the normal likeness of the human race, and so, whenever He speaks, He is repressing the wrath inside His heart while at the same time constraining Himself to give expression to His utterances.
 What is more, He is speaking to a human race devoid of normal humanity, bereft of reason, corrupt to the extreme, with greed ingrained as its second nature, and resistant and rebellious against God to the bitter end.
 The depths to which the race of man has fallen and the extent of God’s loathing and disgust for the race of man can easily be imagined; what is difficult for the human race to imagine is the hurt they have inflicted on God—that is impossible to describe in words.
 But it was precisely against this background—where no one was able to discover how God’s heart suffered, and moreover, no one discovered how unreasonable and incorrigible the human race was—that every single person, without an ounce of shame or a single scruple, took it for granted that they had a right as God’s sons to receive all the rewards He had prepared for man, even to the point of vying one with another, with no one wishing to fall behind and all being deeply afraid of losing out.
 You should know by now what kind of position the people at that time occupied in God’s eyes.
 How can such a race as this attain God’s rewards?
 But that which man receives from God is at all times the most precious treasure, and conversely that which God receives from man is supreme pain.
 Ever since the beginning of the relationship between God and man, this is what man has always received from God, and this is what he has always given God in return.

 As much as God burned with anxiety, when He saw this race of human beings, corrupt to the very core, He had no choice but to throw it into the lake of fire so that it might be refined.
 This is the second portion of God’s utterances, in which God employed mankind as His service-doers.
 In this portion, God went from soft to harsh, and from few to many, in terms of both method and length, using the position of “God’s person” as bait to expose man’s corrupt nature while at the same time putting forward the different categories of[a] service-doers, God’s people, and God’s sons for humanity to choose from.
 Sure enough, just as God had predicted, no one chose to become a service-doer for God, and instead all strived to become God’s person.
 Even though, during this period, the severity with which God spoke was something that human beings had never anticipated, and still less ever heard of, nevertheless, being excessively concerned with status and, on top of this, being feverishly preoccupied with winning blessings, they had no time to form a notion about God’s tone of speaking and His mode of speaking, but instead their own status and what the future might hold in store weighed always on their minds.
 In this way, mankind was brought, unawares, by God’s utterances into the “labyrinth” He had laid out for them.
 Enticed, willy-nilly, by the lure of the future and their destiny, human beings knew themselves inadequate to become God’s person, and yet were reluctant to act as His service-doers.
 Torn between these contradictory mentalities, they unconsciously accepted an unprecedented judgment and chastisement that God had meted out to humanity.
 Naturally, this form of judgment and refinement was something that humanity was by no means willing to accept.
 Nonetheless, only God has the wisdom, and only He has the power, to exact meek submission from this corrupt race of human beings, so that, willingly or unwillingly, they all yielded in the end.
 Mankind had no alternatives to choose from.
 Only God has the final say, and only God is able to use a method like this to bestow the truth and life on man and show him direction.
 This method is the inevitability of God’s work upon man, and it is also, beyond doubt or dispute, man’s indispensable necessity.
 God speaks and works in such a method to convey this fact to humanity: In saving mankind, God does so out of His love and mercy and for the sake of His management; in receiving God’s salvation, the human race does so because it has fallen to the point where God cannot but speak personally.
 When man receives God’s salvation, this is the greatest grace, and it is also a special favor; that is to say, if not for God giving voice to His utterances in person, the fate of the human race would be extinction.
 At the same time that He abominates the human race, God is still ready and willing to pay any price for man’s salvation.
 Meanwhile, as man harps upon his love for God and how he consecrates all to God, he is rebelling against God and extorting every kind of grace from God, while also even hurting God and inflicting unspeakable pain upon His heart.
 Such is the sharp contrast of the selfless and the selfish between God and man!